faircloth-lab/phyluce/docs/uce-processing.rst

 ----------------------

 You may not always want a complete data matrix.
-Or generating a complete matrix drops too many loci for your tastes.
+Or generating a complete matrix drops too many loci for your tastes (it often does).
 In that case, you can easily generate an incomplete dataset using the following:

 .. code-block:: bash